-- All tools, equipment, and vehicles will be visually inspected daily prior to use / every time prior to use by the user to verify that they are in proper working condition and is free from any defects or damage; - All tools, equipment and vehicles standard warm-up, routine care / cleaning tasks & functional test will be performed daily prior to use / every time prior to use by the user to verify that they are in proper working condition and is free from any defects or damage; - Workers shall perform and document daily pre-use inspections on any equipment over 10 horsepower (heavy equipment, vehicles, forklifts, elevated work platforms, suspended work platform) - Informal daily pre-start/pre-use checks and visual inspections must be completed for all other tools, machines and equipment. - All overdue and/or defective tools, equipment, and vehicles will be red tagged out and removed from service to be repaired or discarded. - Pre-start work area inspections and hazards assessments at project site should be conducted as required and established protocol followed by all work parties.
+All tools, equipment, and vehicles will be visually inspected daily prior to use / every time prior to use by the user to verify that they are in proper working condition and is free from any defects or damage;

+- All tools, equipment and vehicles standard warm-up, routine care / cleaning tasks & functional test will be performed daily prior to use / every time prior to use by the user to verify that they are in proper working condition and is free from any defects or damage; - Operators of any equipment over 10 horsepower (heavy equipment, vehicles, forklifts, elevated work platforms, and suspended work platforms) complete daily pre-use inspections using designated checklists, documenting pertinent information such as operator information details, equipment identification, inspection date, areas examined and identified defects. - Informal daily pre-start/pre-use checks and visual inspections must be completed for all other tools, machines and equipment. - All overdue and/or defective tools, equipment, and vehicles will be reported to supervisor and red tagged out and removed from service for repair or disposal. - Pre-start work area inspections and hazard assessments at project sites are conducted as required, adhering to established protocols by all involved parties.